keithalewis/papers/ftap.md

 Brownian motion and partial differential equations that Kakutani and Ito showed.

-Math finance programs.

-Lack of connection to the real world.

-Importance of technology.

 Our unified approach requires far less mathematics than the standard theory.
 A complete review of what is required follows.